AusziStudios/Axil-Framework/docs/Classes/Index.md

 -- Create a new instance/copy of World
 -- You can also do World:new(...)
 local world = World("Epic World", 50)
+-- The __init function is called, automatically passing a new cloned self

 -- Receives an emitter event
 world:on("generate", function(size)
 	print("The world has been generated with a size of "..size) end)

+world:generate()

 return worldManager
 ```